calpaterson/latency-article/README.md

 3. postgis extension installed in that database
 4. Python 3
 5. the packages in the [requirements.txt](requirements.txt)
-6. Maxmind's "GeoLite2 City" database file
+6. Maxmind's "GeoLite2 City" database file, `GeoLite2-City.mmdb`

 Then run:

 ```
-make
+make -j
 ```

-If you just want to see what I did, consult the [makefile](Makefile).
+If you just want to see what I did, best to read the [makefile](Makefile) directly.